orchestrate-solutions/.github/profile/README.md

 ## Core Belief System

-At the foundation of all Orchestrate Solutions technologies lies an inviolable set of beliefs about the proper relationship between humans and artificial intelligence:
+At the foundation of all Orchestrate technologies lies an inviolable set of beliefs about the proper relationship between humans and artificial intelligence:

 > **Human remains the cognitive and spiritual anchor.**